-LearningWorks AfterSchool and Summer Classroom Volunteers provide academic support, homework help, and enrichment activities for students, grades 2-5, who attend elementary schools in Portland, South Portland, Biddeford, and Waterboro.
+LearningWorks AfterSchool and Summer Classroom Volunteers provide academic support, homework help, and enrichment activities for students, grades k-5, who attend elementary schools in Portland, South Portland, Biddeford, and Waterboro.

 Location: The LWAS directors will assign a site, in consultation with the volunteer.
-Possible school sites are: Reiche, East End, Presumpscot, Ocean Avenue, Hall, and Riverton Schools.
+Possible school sites are: Reiche, East End, Presumpscot, Ocean Avenue, Hall, Riverton School, and more.

 Position’s Purpose: The classroom volunteer will be responsible for assisting LearningWorks Afterschool staff in implementing Science, Technology, Engineering, Arts, and Mathematics (STEAM) curriculum and enrichment activities (health/wellness, cultural, social-emotional learning) in an afterschool program setting at one of six PPS elementary schools.
 LWAS serves students in grades 2-5 who are identified as low-performing in their school- day classroom.
 From mid-September to mid-May, students participate in a 4 day/week program located at their school.
 See the school calendars on the LWAS Program page for more details on the curriculum, and see daily schedules to the right.